-In support of the Modern Slavery Act, the Sustainable Development Goals (SDGs) and, more generally, global efforts to improve human rights and the communities we serve, NIBC undertook a number of actions during 2018.
+In support of the Modern Slavery Act, the Sustainable Development Goals (SDGs) and, more generally, global efforts to improve human rights and the communities we serve, NIBC undertook a number of actions during 2021.

-- We reviewed and updated the guidance for our Code of Conduct.
-All staff received mandatory training and guidance on this policy; - All staff took part in a mandatory e-learning on NIBC's compliance policies; - Due diligence for sustainability risks (including human rights risks) was completed for 100% of new corporate loans in 2018 in accordance with our policies and procedures; - We reviewed all of our sustainability policies, updating a number of them;

-- We engaged in numerous formal and informal dialogues with a wide range of stakeholders on human rights issues such as modern slavery; - We continued our involvement and knowledge sharing in IRBC Dutch Banking Sector agreement - a commitment to ensure human rights protections.
+- We reviewed the guidance for our Code of Conduct.
+All staff received mandatory training and guidance on this policy; - All staff took part in mandatory e-learnings on NIBC's compliance policies; - Due diligence for sustainability risks (including human rights risks) was completed for 100% of new corporate loans in 2021 in accordance with our policies and procedures; - We reviewed all of our sustainability policies, updating a number of them; and - We engaged in numerous formal and informal dialogues with a wide range of stakeholders on human rights issues such as vulnerabilities due to the Covid-19 pandemic, gender-related risks, risks to migrant workers and the risk of modern slavery amongst others.

-Although no instances of modern slavery, human trafficking or other salient severe human rights violations were reported in relation to NIBC's financings, operations, or supply chain in 2018, we continue to be alert to this possibility.
+Many of these actions are described in further detail in our Annual Report and other public disclosures.
+No other instances of modern slavery or human trafficking were reported in relation to NIBC's financings, operations, or supply chain in 2021.